CedrickOka/wsse-authentication-bundle/src/Resources/doc/index.md

 > When you extend from the mapped superclass provided by the bundle, don't
 > redefine the mapping for the other fields as it is provided by the bundle.

-Your `WsseUser` class can live inside any bundle in your application.
-For example, if you work at "Acme" company, then you might create a bundle called `AcmeAuthenticationBundle` and place your `WsseUser` class in it.
+Your `WSSEUser` class can live inside any bundle in your application.
+For example, if you work at "Acme" company, then you might create a bundle called `AcmeAuthenticationBundle` and place your `WSSEUser` class in it.

-In the following sections, you'll see examples of how your `WsseUser` class should look, depending on how you're storing your entities.
+In the following sections, you'll see examples of how your `WSSEUser` class should look, depending on how you're storing your entities.

 **Note:**

 > The doc uses a bundle named `AcmeAuthenticationBundle`.
 If you want to use the same
 > name, you need to register it in your kernel.
 But you can of course place
-> your `WsseUser` class in the bundle you want.
+> your `WSSEUser` class in the bundle you want.

 **Warning:**

-> If you override the __construct() method in your WsseUser class, be sure
+> If you override the __construct() method in your WSSEUser class, be sure
-> to call parent::__construct(), as the base WsseUser class depends on
+> to call parent::__construct(), as the base WSSEUser class depends on
 > this to initialize some fields.

-#### Doctrine ORM WsseUser class
+#### Doctrine ORM WSSEUser class

-you must persisting your entity via the Doctrine ORM, then your `WsseUser` class should live in the `Entity` namespace of your bundle and look like this to
+you must persisting your entity via the Doctrine ORM, then your `WSSEUser` class should live in the `Entity` namespace of your bundle and look like this to
 start: